mgetz34/code-quiz/README.md

 ## Tests

 Application progress is still under construction.
-Questions to be added and functionality to be polished before the end of January 2023
+Questions to be added and functionality to be polished before the end of January 2023.
+Current issues include:

+1. Timer will not stop the flow of questions when it reaches 0.

+2. There are currently not enough questions.

+3. The user has to log their own score, I would like to build out functionality where the computer tracks correct and incorrect answers.

+4. Local Storage of high-scores does not currently work, needs adjustment.
+Also, the display of past high scores is a planned, future addition to the application.

+5. CSS is severly lacking, further design and optimization planned for the future.

 ## Appliaction Link